MkBth2025/-KM-BTHs-resources/README.md

-**UML Code Analysis Project**
+UML Code Analysis Project

-**Input datasets:**
+Input datasets:

-1. file data/row_prompt.csv:    Contains all user stories
+1. file data/row_prompt.csv:    Contains all stories
-2. file data/test_dataset1.xlsx:     Contains all generated PlantUml codes.
+2. file data/test_dataset1.xlsx:     Contains all generated PlantUml codes .
 3. file data/test_dataset2.xlsx:    Contains all generated PlantUml codes with Simple and Modified stories.

-**Output datasets, .etc (Including all results from the Python Scripts):**
+Output datasets, .etc (Includes all results from the Python Scripts)
 1. Analysis/Analysis.xlsx: Contains all Final analyses.
 2. All output files of Programs are in /report

-**Pythons code scripts:**
+Pythons code scripts
 1. Src/01_Scoring_prompts_using_huggingface.py:
-Used for assessing raw prompt complexity, it’s database is "data/row_promt.csv"
+Using for assessing row prompt complexity, it’s database is "data/row_promt.csv"
 2. Src/02_Huggingfacs_Transformer_Standard_prompt.py:
 Used for prompt standardization, using NLP to convert simple prompts to their revised forms. it’s database is "data/row_promt.csv"
 3. Src/03_Syntatic_Elemnt_Score.py: